EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 Name: EDHOC

-Description: Set to 1 if the payload is a sequence of EDHOC message 3 and OSCORE ciphertext.
+Description: Set to 1 if the payload is a CBOR sequence sequence, including a CBOR byte string wrapping the EDHOC message 3 and a CBOR byte string wrapping the OSCORE ciphertext.

 Reference: this document